spine-tools/Spine-Toolbox/README.md

 ```

 So if your code uses any of the components of the `version_tuple` that
-might change, you should re-run `pip install`, otherwise it maybe
+might change, you should re-run `pip install`, otherwise this can be
 ignored safely.

 ### Windows 64-bit installer package